MemoonaTahira/CrowdFix/README.md

 Some stills from the dataset videos are shown in [**examples**](/figs/ ).
 A sample of resultant heatmaps of eye fixations over a few videos are shown in in [**sample.avi**](sample.avi).

 ## How to use
-The dataset will be provided on request.
-Please contact mtahira.mscs17seecs@seecs.edu.pk / smehboob.mscs17seecs@seecs.edu.pk
+The dataset can be downloaded from the following [link](https://drive.google.com/drive/folders/1_7wKveiebIe16opBnIOMrRJzxASo9o4L?usp=sharing).

 <pre> CrowdFix
   ┬ videos: 434 clips annotated with their category, 5GB